A “party wall” is a shared wall, normally between semi-detached or terraced properties, and which divide the homes of separate property owners.

-In England and Wales, works to party walls, boundary walls and excavations close to neighbouring buildings are governed by the Party Wall etc Act 1996 and would typically require a party wall agreement.
-Commonly, domestic extensions (where new foundations are required near boundary walls), damp-proofing works and loft conversions would all require party wall agreements.
+In England and Wales, works to party walls, boundary walls and excavations close to neighbouring buildings are governed by the Party Wall etc. Act 1996.
+The Act does not apply to Scotland or Northern Ireland.

 The primary parties under the Party Wall etc. Act 1996 are the Building Owner and the Adjoining Owner.
 The Building Owner is the person proposing to undertake works to their property, whereas the Adjoining Owner is any person who’s property will be affected by the works.